pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-validator-nodes.md

 ---
 import BlockQuote from "@site/src/components/BlockQuote";

-An Aptos node is an entity of the Aptos ecosystem that tracks the state of the Aptos blockchain.
-Clients interact with the blockchain via Aptos nodes.
+An Pont node is an entity of the Pont ecosystem that tracks the state of the Pont blockchain.
+Clients interact with the blockchain via Pont nodes.
 There are two types of nodes:
 * Validator nodes
 * [Fullnodes](basics-fullnodes.md)

-Each Aptos node comprises several logical components:
+Each Pont node comprises several logical components:
 * [REST service](/reference/glossary#rest-service)
 * [Mempool](#mempool)
 * [Consensus (disabled in fullnodes)](#consensus)